berwynhoyt/wordstar-keys/README.md

 * ^KS save file
 * ^KY yank (i.e. cut) block; ^KC copy block; ^KV paste block

+These are the most-useful wordstar keys, though there are many others of arguable value.
+For a full list see this page on [wordstar.org](http://www.wordstar.org/index.php/wsemu-documentation/wsemu-commands-and-menus/1-wordstar-emulator-full-version-command-list).

-Other non-wordstar keys are defined by the specific implementations: have a look in the docs for each.
+I have included a few other non-wordstar keys in the specific implementations for xremap, xkb, and AutoHotkey.
+Check their docs for specifics.

 ### License